Bogdan54/UPTRT-BSPD/README.md

 1. Clone this repository to your local machine using
 > git clone https://github.com/Bogdan54/UPTRT-BSPD.git
 2. Open the KiCad project files located in the PCB/Using 74HC74N with potentiometer/ directory.
-3. Use <a href="https://www.kicad.org/">KiCad</a> to view or modify the schematic, layout, and component placement.
+3. Use <a href="https://www.kicad.org/">KiCad</a> to view or modify the schematic, layout, and component placement and for the simulation you will have <a href="https://www.ni.com/ro-ro/support/downloads/software-products/download.multisim.html#452133">Multisim 14</a>.
 4. Generate the necessary output files, such as Gerber files, for PCB manufacturing.

 ## Manufacturing